jackchuka/gql-ingest/README.md

 ## How It Works

 1. **Discovery**: The tool scans the `mappings/` directory for `.json` files
+2. **Dependency Resolution**: Analyzes `entityDependencies` to create execution waves
+3. **Parallel Processing**: For each dependency wave:
+   - Processes up to `entityConcurrency` entities simultaneously
+   - Within each entity, processes up to `concurrency` CSV rows concurrently
+   - Waits for the entire wave to complete before starting the next wave
-2. **Processing**: For each mapping file:
+4. **GraphQL Execution**: For each CSV row:
-   - Reads the corresponding CSV data file
    - Loads the GraphQL mutation definition
-   - Maps CSV columns to GraphQL variables
+   - Maps CSV columns to GraphQL variables using the mapping configuration
-   - Executes the mutation for each CSV row
+   - Executes the mutation against the GraphQL endpoint
+5. **Error Handling & Metrics**:
-3. **Error Handling**: Failed mutations are logged but don't stop processing
+   - Failed mutations are logged but don't stop processing
+   - Real-time progress tracking and success/failure metrics
+   - Detailed per-entity performance breakdown

 ## License